lewiswolf/kac_drumset/readme.md

 		normalised to the domain R^G before being drawn.
 		'''

+	def N(self) -> int:
+		'''
+		Return the number of vertices for the polygon.
+		'''

 	def isPointInside(self, p: tuple[float, float]) -> bool:
 		'''
 		Determines if a given point p ∈ P, including boundaries.
 		'''

-	def isSimple(self) -> bool:
+	def simple(self) -> bool:
 		'''
-		Determine if a polygon is simple by checking for intersections.
+		Determine whether or not the polygon is simple by checking for intersections.
 		'''

 class Shape(ABC):